henkin/CAP/README.md

 [![Member project of .NET Core Community](https://img.shields.io/badge/member%20project%20of-NCC-9e20c9.svg)](https://github.com/dotnetcore)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/dotnetcore/CAP/master/LICENSE.txt)

-CAP is a library based on the .Net Standard - a solution to deal with distributed transactions, it also has the function of EventBus.
+CAP is a library based on the .Net Standard - a solution to deal with distributed transactions, with the functionality of EventBus.
 It is lightweight, easy to use, and efficient.

 In the process of building a SOA or MicroService system, we usually need to use events to integrate services.
 In the process, the simple use of a message queue does not guarantee reliability.
 CAP has adopted the local message table program integrated with the a current database to solve the issue of an exception occuring in the process of the distributed system calling each other.
 It can ensure that the event messages are not lost in any case.